stratapp/stratapp-website/_posts/2018-02-15-ceos-should-stop-thinking.md

 slug: professor roger martin on what ceos should really be doing

 ---
-## Professor Roger Martin is a legend on strategy
+## Professor Roger Martin is a legend on strategy.

 His thinking plays well to #stratapp, the world’s first org-wide strategy application that includes execution of both strategy and day to day work, alongside social collaboration with context and structure.